codygman/codygman.github.io/README.md

   - Implement wc in haskell
 - Announce starting the "build yourself a scheme" tutorial and when I plan on finishing it (after doing the first lesson)
 - Installing steamos session on debian wheezy the right way
+- ML, Lisp, and Algol-60: The latin of programming languages (needs more discussion/research before posting)

 ## TODO: